InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * Added a small function to remove NAs from the ensemble.
 The ensemble virtually never has NAs, but this is just in case.

-* Corrected description to less than 65 characters
+* Please reduce the length of the title to less than 65 characters.

-* Added details to the Description to provide more details what the NumericEnsembles package can do for the user
+Done

+* The Description field is intended to be a (one paragraph) description of what the package does and why it may be useful.
+* Please add more details about the package functionality and implemented methods in your Description text.
+Done, thank you for the note, the new description has more the motivation for the ensemble, and how it can be used to solve real problems

+*Please add small executable examples in your Rd-files to illustrate the use of the exported function but also enable automatic testing.
+All my attempts to create an example that runs in five seconds or less have failed.
+This package totally automates the entire analytics process for numeric data, and takes more than five seconds even with the smallest data set.

+* You write information messages to the console that cannot be easily suppressed.
-* Changed all print commands to message.
+Thank you for the note, changed all print commands to message.

-* Ensured the package does not write by default, but to tempdir.
+* Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+* This is not allowed by CRAN policies.
+Please omit any default path in writing functions.
+In your examples/vignettes/tests you can write to tempdir().
+This took a very large amount of work, but is fiexed.
+Nothing writes to the user's home filespace now, it all writes to tempdir1.